MADF-inpainting/Pytorch-MADF/README.md

   ## download datasets

-  ## Mask sets
+  ## Mask datasets
-  - Mask sets can be download [here](https://nv-adlr.github.io/publication/partialconv-inpainting).
-We train all the datasets with the same mask sets.
+  - Mask datasets can be download [here](https://nv-adlr.github.io/publication/partialconv-inpainting).
+We train all the datasets with the same mask datasets.

   ### Places2